-Alex Skinner has translated more than forty books and numerous articles, a selection of which appears below.
+Alex Skinner has translated more than fifty books and numerous articles, a selection of which appears below.
 Please click on the book icon to open the relevant book in a new window

 Martin Rempe, Art, Play, Labour: The Music Profession in Germany (1850-1960)